Cruise Ship Injury Lawyers

 Causes of Cruise Ship Injuries

-There are many things that can go awry during a cruise and most passengers are completely unaware of the many possible causes of harm that exist on a cruise boat and at port.
+Many things can go awry during a cruise, and most passengers are entirely unaware of the many possible causes of harm on a cruise line and at the port.
 These injuries include the following.

-- Illnesses that result from the contamination of food or ship supplies.
-The confinement of many people on board a single ship makes it relatively easy for diseases to spread once an outbreak occurs, which makes it extremely important that each ship's crew is diligent about sanitation, disease prevention and early detection of outbreaks.
-(See here for discussion of food poisoning)
+- Illnesses that result from the contamination of food or ship supplies - the confinement of many people on board a single ship makes it relatively easy for diseases to spread once an outbreak occurs, which makes it extremely important that each ship's crew is diligent about sanitation, disease prevention, and early detection of outbreaks.
+(See here for a discussion of food poisoning)

-- Disappearance of passengers.
-On occasion, travelers may find that a loved one is unaccounted for and may have been abandoned at port or suffered some ill fate.
-Cruise companies are responsible for the wellbeing of passengers and accounting for all those who are on board.
+- The disappearance of passengers - On occasion, travelers might find that a loved one is unaccounted for and might have been abandoned at a port or suffered some ill fate.
+Cruise companies are responsible for the well-being of passengers and must account for all those who are on board.

-- Influence of drugs or alcohol.
-Intoxicated crew members can cause accidents that result in injuries to themselves and passengers.
-When these incidents occur, the cruise company may be held liable for any harm that befalls a passenger while a crew member is under the influence.
+- Influence of drugs or alcohol - Intoxicated crew members can cause cruise ship accidents that result in injuries and wrongful death.
+When these incidents occur, the cruise company may be held liable for any harm that befalls a cruise ship passenger while a crew member is under the influence.

-Our lawyers work on a contingency fee basis, which means we will never require upfront payment for you or at any point throughout the process of litigating your case.
-We will only collect a fee when we have successfully negotiated a settlement on your behalf or secured a favorable judgment for you when taking the matter to trial.
+Our cruise ship accident lawyers work on a contingency fee basis, which means we will never require upfront payment for you or at any point throughout the process of litigating your cruise ship injury case.
+We will only collect a fee when we have successfully negotiated a settlement of your injury claim or secured a favorable judgment for you when taking the matter to trial.